d2l-ai/d2l-en/chapter_introduction/index.md

 in machine translation, order inversion can be vital.
-In other words, while we are still converting one sequence into another, neither the number of inputs and outputs nor the order of corresponding data points are assumed to be the same.
+In other words, while we are still converting one sequence into another, neither the number of inputs and outputs nor the order of corresponding data examples are assumed to be the same.
 Consider the following illustrative example of the peculiar tendency of Germans to place the verbs at the end of sentences.